LukasRoeseler/TenureRun/README.md

 *   **[SF DORA (San Francisco Declaration on Research Assessment)](https://sfdora.org/):** An initiative to halt the use of journal-based metrics to evaluate individual researchers.
 Check out the [SF DORA National and International Initiatives](https://sfdora.org/national-and-international-initiatives-discussion-group). *Anyone can sign DORA!*
 *   **[FORRT (Framework for Open and Reproducible Research Training)](https://forrt.org/):** An excellent community advocating for Open Science, reproducibility, and social justice in higher education. **[Click here to join FORRT's open Slack channel!](https://join.slack.com/t/forrt/shared_invite/enQtODMwODI0OTk4ODgzLTM0ZTQ3NDk5MzA1ZjBmNWJjYTVlN2Y2YTk0ZTJhYTY5NDliMDYzMjg2MWE0ZDRhOTY0ZDY3OTRlNDA4ODQ3NjQ)**

-*(Note: This game is an independent educational project and is not officially affiliated with DORA, CoARA, or FORRT).*
+*(Note: This game is an independent educational project and is not officially affiliated with DORA and CoARA).*